 Contrary to the name, 20 Stories sits on the 19th floor of No.1 Spinningfields.
 That doesn’t make the setting any less spectacular, with 360-degree views of the Manchester skyline from the floor-to-ceiling windows.
 On the menu, find seasonal British flavours, including dishes like loin of lamb with potato gnocchi and girolles, and a chocolate fondant with rocky road ice cream.

-Also offering a Manchester-themed tea with a view, The View at Level 3 looks out over Piccadilly Gardens and towards the Pennines.
+Also offering afternoon tea with a view, Level 3 looks out over Piccadilly Gardens and towards the Pennines.
 The all-day menu uses fresh ingredients and local produce in a range of international dishes.

 The River Restaurant Book The River Restaurant